• [email protected]

 Nearly 60 years: celebrating land today

 Dear friends, Each day is a victory for ACRES.
-Life thrives on 7,000+ acres of land because our members, and members before them, chose to acquire each of these acres.
-And it is a choice.
-People choose whether or not to support ACRES, ACRES staff and board choose whether or not to acquire each acre, ...
+Life thrives on 7,000+ acres of land because our members, and members before them, chose to acquire each of these acres. ...

 • 06/06/2019